sunnanxuan/sunnanxuan/README.md

 -->
 # Hi there, I'm a New Python Developer! 👋

 Welcome to my GitHub profile!
 I'm passionate about creating solutions and exploring the vast possibilities with Python.
-I specialize in web development using Django and Flask and have a keen interest in data science.
+I specialize in web development using Django and Flask, delve into data science with a strong foundation in tools like Pandas, NumPy, Scikit-learn, and Matplotlib, and enjoy building leisure projects with Pygame.
 My journey in tech is just beginning, and I'm excited about the projects and learning opportunities ahead.

 ## 💻 Technologies I Work With

 - **Programming Languages:** Python
 - **Web Development:** Django, Flask, HTML, CSS
 - **Database Management:** SQL
-- **Data Science:** I'm exploring data science concepts and tools to leverage data in creating impactful solutions.
+- **Data Science:** Proficient in using Pandas, NumPy, Scikit-learn, and Matplotlib for data analysis, visualization, and machine learning projects.
+- **Game Development:** Familiar with Pygame, using it for leisure projects and exploring game development concepts.

 ## 🚀 What I'm Focused On

-Currently, I am honing my skills in Python and its frameworks, as well as expanding my knowledge in data science.
-I'm also learning about best practices in web development and how to effectively use data to solve real-world problems.
-I'm in the process of starting personal projects that will not only showcase my skills but also allow me to contribute to the community.
+Currently, I am honing my skills in Python and its frameworks, as well as expanding my knowledge in data science and game development with Pygame.
+I'm also diving deep into data analysis and machine learning, leveraging tools like Pandas, NumPy, Scikit-learn, and Matplotlib to uncover insights and build predictive models.
+Additionally, I have completed numerous challenges on LeetCode, which has significantly sharpened my problem-solving and algorithmic skills.

 ## 🌱 I'm Currently Learning

 - Advanced concepts in Django and Flask for more robust web applications.
-- Data analysis and machine learning to uncover insights and build predictive models.
+- Deepening my data science expertise with advanced data analysis, visualization techniques, and machine learning models.
-- Enhancing my frontend skills to create more interactive and user-friendly web applications.
+- Enhancing my skills in Pygame for game development and to create engaging interactive projects.
+- Continuously improving my problem-solving abilities by tackling more complex challenges on LeetCode.

 ## 📫 How to Reach Me